Go back

 Pellet

-Then falls on his knees to investigate the wheel locking mechanism:
+Then, he falls on his knees to investigate the wheel locking mechanism:

 Grill wheel locking mechanism

-Neither buys but who do you think is more likely to buy?
+Neither buys, but who do you think is more likely to buy?

 Exactly.